 International Baccalaureate Diploma

-Award of Diploma with 27 points overall including three HL subjects with grades 6,5,4 including HL English at 5.
+Award of Diploma with 27 points overall including three HL subjects with grades 6,5,4 including HL English or other literary subject* at 5.

 Minimum year 2